osnr/rpi-bitbang-ethernet/README.md

 faster than the 10BASE-T clock?
 You could just sit on the wire and sample really fast and look for level changes.

+I wonder if you could run this in Linux by dedicating a core to it.
+Could you get it to interface with the OS and act as a NIC?
+Might be a fun way to learn about driver development.

 ["Could you make a working DHCP server by soldering wires from a CAT5 cable straight onto an ICE40 FPGA?"](https://twitter.com/lukego/status/1248306300615868419) / ["You can do 100base-TX with a Spartan-6 and a dozen resistors"](https://twitter.com/azonenberg/status/1248308397994151939)

 TCP!

+## hmm

-I guess there's something that I feel drawn to about using a tiny amount of code to interoperate with a giant, complicated, modern system, because the system still understands the simple original protocol somewhere deep down.
-I also like the idea of leapfrogging what would have had to be custom hardware in the old days using a modern CPU.
+I guess there's something that I feel drawn to about using a tiny amount of code to interoperate with a giant, complicated, modern system -- because the system still understands the simple original protocol somewhere deep down.

+I also like the idea of leapfrogging what would have had to be custom hardware in the old days using modern tech.

 I think it would be cool to make a radically small OS with graphics, networking, and so on, where you just dedicate cores to bit-bang each